kevinfeng123/StillCold/README.md

       We just needed a method to tell us if the deque was empty or not to use in other methods.

-## Why a Doubly Linked List?
+## Why Doubly Linked Nodes?

    Initially, we chose to use an ArrayList as our container for our deque because we thought the implementation for an ArrayList over a linked list would be easier and there was a way to access both ends of the array that was simpler than a linked list.
-So after thinking about it more, we changed from an ArrayList container to having a Doubly Linked List so that the methods we chose to implement would run in constant (O(1)) time rather than having some methods run in linear (O(n)) time if we used an ArrayList.
+So after thinking about it more, we changed from an ArrayList container to having Doubly Linked Nodes so that the methods we chose to implement would run in constant (O(1)) time rather than having addFirst(Card C) run in linear (O(n)) time if we used an ArrayList.